apacha01/practice-python/pandas.md

 An open source library for manipulating data with python.
 I'll be referring to pandas as `pd`.

 Basic stuff here, check [full book](https://wesmckinney.com/book/) from pandas creator.
+I'll summarize chapters 5 and 6 (a part of ch 4 is in the `numpy.md` file).

 ## Data Structures